-Then adhere the house robe – I chose to use Scor-tape since it is really strong and durable.
+Then adhere the house robe – I chose to use Scor-tape since it is incredibly strong as well as thin.

 If there is a gap of white showing at the bottom of the sweater, go ahead and fill it in with black Sharpie or marker.
 Some of my boxes had a gap and some didn’t, so I think it depends on your folding.
 You can go over the sides of the robe in black as well.

 After the decorations have been applied, attach the bottom tabs to the back of the side you just decorated.
-I used Scor-tape again.
-You can also use hot glue.
-Just make sure it is something stronger than a glue stick.
+I used Scor-tape again for this step.

 Glue the top tabs to the back of the shirt.